mnishiguchi/rsync-home-config-backup/README.md

 #### **Configuration Files**

 - `backup-location.txt`: Specify the directory where backups will be stored (e.g., external drive or network share).
-- `include-list.txt`: List files and directories to include in the backup.
 - `exclude-list.txt`: List files and directories to exclude from the backup.
 - `rsync-options.txt`: Additional `rsync` options (optional).